doctorsonrails/lessons/README.md

 # Lessons

-The lessons from the Doctors on Rails course, split into folders, each with an example and an attempt folder for you to make your attempt in.
+The lessons from the [Doctors on Rails](http://www.doctorsonrails.org) course, with walkthroughs and examples.

 ## Lesson Breakdown

+### 0. Introduction
+Why are we all here?

 ### 1. Git (and Github)
 We want to keep a full record of everything we do.